nikhil-mallik/uiKitDemo/README.md

 # UIKit Demo Project for Learning Purposes

 ## Overview
 This project is a UIKit demo application designed to provide learners with a practical understanding of various UIKit components and architectural patterns.
 The application covers essential concepts such as user authentication, data fetching, UI updates, and navigation within an iOS app.
-The app uses the Model-View-ViewModel (MVVM) architecture to clearly separate concerns and facilitate efficient data binding and user interaction.
+The app is built using the Model-View-ViewModel (MVVM) architecture to clearly separate concerns and facilitate efficient data binding and user interaction.

 ## Key Features